henkejosh/Light-Backend-Framework/README.md

    **Specs:**
    * CSRF protection (::protect_from_forgery)
    * Form authentication (#form_authenticity_token)
-   * Access Session, Flash, Flash#now, and Params objects
+   * Access Session, Flash, Flash#now, and Params objects for storing data on the client
    * Intelligently render and redirect without specifying a path (similar to Rails)

 ###3.
 Router